Allen-Tildesley/examples/GUIDE.md

 # Brief Guide
 Here are some notes to assist in running the programs.
+Some details of tests carried out on the programs are also given.
+Do not expect to duplicate these results, they are simply a guide as to the kind of behaviour to expect.

 ## Data Input
 Most of the Fortran codes use a `namelist` to input a few parameters from standard input.